AhmadAbbas8/flutter_payment-practice/README.md

-# Flutter Posts App with clean architecture and clean Code
+# Flutter Payment App

-A Flutter Posts App with clean architecture
+A Flutter Payment App with clean architecture

 Star this repo if you like what you see.